Brownie Neighborhood Park Project

 This project’s construction budget was funded through the 2018 GO Bond.
 Additionally, an Urban Forestry Grant through Austin Development Services was awarded for planting 30 new trees and installing a nature exploration area.

-Park Concept Background
+Park Concept Plan

 Brownie Neighborhood Park is an approximately 7.8-acre park located at 10000 Brownie Drive in the North Lamar Neighborhood.
 In 2014, approximately 5 acres of additional parkland were acquired to expand the existing 2-acre Brownie Park.
 The park currently contains a playscape on the original park site and undeveloped land in the recently acquired portion of the park.